neilpricetw/kubernetes-security-nodejs-mysql/README.md

 Obviously I recommend focusing on refining permissions on the users and service accounts that you create.
 I'm uncertain about the consequences of refining the permissions on system users and accounts but it could help make it more secure (thorough testing is definitely required).

-### 13. Run hadolint and conftest to ensure a Dockerfile confirms best practices
+### 14. Run conftest against your manifest files
 __Why__:
+Open Policy Agent?
 __Preventative Steps__:

-Open Policy Agent?
+## Other Recommendations Not Covered in Detail

 kubehunter and ccat and dockerscan

 SigNoz, an open source APM can monitor metrics, traces, and logs of your Kubernetes cluster.
 It is built to support OpenTelemetry natively, the open source standard for instrumenting cloud-native applications. https://github.com/SigNoz/signoz